LLMs know their vulnerabilities: Uncover Safety Gaps through Natural Distribution Shifts: Experiments

-\textbf{ActorAttack generates more effective prompts than single-turn baselines.} Table~\ref{tab:main} shows the baseline comparison results.
-Although our ActorAttack method does not use any special optimization, we find that ActorAttack is the only method that achieves a high attack success rate across all target LLMs, highlighting the common and significant safety risks in the multi-turn dialogue scenario.
-Among the baselines, CodeAttack achieves the best performance, while its jailbreak template is hand-crafted and contains identifiable malicious instructions, making it easy to defend.
+\textbf{ActorBreaker achieves higher ASR rates than both leading single-turn and multi-turn attack methods.} Table~\ref{tab:main} shows the baseline comparison results.
+Although our ActorBreaker does not use any special optimization, we find that ActorBreaker achieves the highest attack success rate across all target LLMs over both single-turn and multi-turn baselines: our attack achieves the average ASR of 77.7\% as against 18.3\% and 45.0\% for CoA and Crescendo respectively.
+Such large performance gap reveals the difference of our prompt distribution with others, and demonstrates the brittleness of current LLMs to our benign yet semantically related prompts.

+Further, \textbf{our attack prompts are significantly more robust against GPT-o1 with strong reasoning capabilities}: 60.0\% for our method while 14.0\% is the highest ASR among other baselines.
+We observe the conflicting behavior of GPT-o1 against our attacks: in its chain of thought (CoT), it first shows its safe thoughts about following the OpenAI content policies but then lists how to fulfill our query step by step (see Fig.~\ref{fig:typicalcase}).
+Our attack result thus raises the faithfulness concern of CoT reasoning~\citep{lyu2023faithful}, \citep{lanham2023measuring}.

-For \textbf{qualitative evaluation}, we provide various examples of ActorAttack, showcasing different types of human and non-human actors such as regulation, facilitation, and execution across different harmful categories, as shown in Fig.~\ref{fig:typicalcase}, Fig.~\ref{fig:o1webhandgun}, Fig.~\ref{fig:non-human-single1}, Fig.~\ref{fig:non-human-single2} and Fig.~\ref{fig:non-human-single3}.
+For \textbf{qualitative evaluation}, we provide various examples of ActorBreaker, showcasing the effectiveness of different types of human and non-human actors across different harmful categories (Fig.~\ref{fig:typicalcase}, Fig.~\ref{fig:o1webhandgun}, Fig.~\ref{fig:non-human-single1}, Fig.~\ref{fig:non-human-single2}, Fig.~\ref{fig:non-human-single3}).
 We truncate our examples to include only partial harmful information to prevent real-world harm.

-\textbf{ActorAttack dynamically modifies the attack path for various target models, enhancing its effectiveness.} We compare the performance of our method with and without dynamic modification.
-As shown in Table~\ref{tab:main}, we have two findings: (1) When our attack does not involve dynamic modification and does not leverage information from the target model, our attack still exhibits good performance across different models.
-This indicates that our method is efficient at identifying common safety vulnerabilities of these models without requiring special adaptations.
-(2) The introduction of dynamic modification further improves the effectiveness of our attack by adaptively modifying the queries based on the responses from the target model, toward a more comprehensive evaluation of the safety mechanisms behind different models.
+\textbf{The effectiveness of different types of actors} The six actor categories enable the generation of diverse attack prompts, which are essential for a comprehensive probing of model safety vulnerabilities.
+We first validate the effectiveness of these categories.
+We demonstrated that prompts generated from each actor type can effectively probe vulnerabilities in LLMs.
+Specifically, for each harmful query, we sampled three specific actors from each category and generated multi-turn attack prompts.
+Table~\ref{tab:model_comparison} showed that attack prompts from all six categories were relatively effective across both open-source and closed-source language models.
+This confirms the validity of our actor definitions.